FrankChen021/bithon/README.md

 | web | 9897 |

 Once the application has started, visit [http://localhost:9897/web/home](http://localhost:9897/web/home) to view the monitor.

+> Note:
+> `-Dspring.profiles.include` parameter here is just for demo.
+>
+> You can make changes to `server/server-starter/src/main/resources/application.yml` to reflect your own settings.
+>
+> You can also use enable [Alibaba Nacos](doc/configuration-nacos.md) as your configuration storage center.

 ## 2. Attach agent to your java application